pjsinco/email-template-cbs/notes.md

 #Steps to Send an Email
 <hr>
 ###1.
 List Prep
-* Open in Excel and save as tab-delimited txt
+* Open in Excel and eyeball
+    * Every row should have a specialty
+* Save as tab-delimited txt
     * Ex: ```cbs-expiration-aobim-im-primary-2017-02-27.txt```
 * Open in Textmate
     * Add me as a recipient
     * Add the board's administrator as a recipient
+    * Remove the header row
     * Save with
         * File Encoding: UTF8
         * Line Endings:  LF